Greetings Trading Poets!

 Here are some guidelines as well when you’re forecasting an impulse retracement:

-- There are rare cases when Wave 2 bounces off 23.6%; adjust your projected Wave 3 up to 127.2% (and use 161.8% as an bonus level) when that happens or use the default projected area of Wave 3.
+- There are rare cases when Wave 2 bounces off 23.6%; adjust your projected Wave 3 up to 127.2% and use 161.8% as a bonus level or use the default projected area of Wave 3.

 - There are also cases where Wave 3 can extend up to 261.8% so adjust your projected Wave 4 to where Wave 3 is usually projected (196 – 216.8%) or you can use the default projected area of Wave 4.